keenanlove-eng/Wordle-solver/README.md

-this is our wordle solver, henry has not been a huge help to the program ngl.
+this is our wordle solver,